With over 50 distinct diving sites in Gozo, there’s something for everyone. Here we’ve picked up 10 of the favourite ones.

 The 3 Wrecks: MV Karwela, MV Xlendi, MV Cominoland

-These are actually 3 different diving spots that are all located at Xatt l-Aħmar.
+These are actually 3 different diving sites that are all located at Xatt l-Aħmar.
 These 3 wrecks have become reefs thriving with life, but it is to be noted that the MV Xlendi is only suggested to experienced divers.

 Mġarr ix-Xini & Ta’ Ċenċ